 Mr. Iain Macleod, Britain's Chancellor of the Exchequer, died at his official residence tonight (Monday)?

-Mr. Iain Macleod, Britain's Chancellor of the Exchequer, died at his official residence tonight (Monday) soon after leaving hospital following an appendicitis operation.
+Background: Mr. Iain Macleod, Britain's Chancellor of the Exchequer, died at his official residence tonight (Monday) soon after leaving hospital following an appendicitis operation.

 Mr. Macleod had been admitted to hospital soon after making a major parliamentary speech outlining the new Conservative Government's economic policy.
 It was his first major speech as Chancellor since the Conservatives were elected to power in last month's General Election.